MENU

 Plant and sow now

 Life is a Garden is calling on all the fairies, princesses, queens and creatures of the garden to come out and DIY with us.
 We’ve got a little something special for the girls this October - drum roll, please… enter the flower crown!
-In celebration of October rose month as well as Garden Day on 11 October, we’re blushing shades of pink and green to bring you these lovely flower crown ideas using succulents and roses.
+In celebration of October rose month as well as Garden Day on the 9th October, we are blushing shades of pink and green to bring you these lovely flower crown ideas using succulents and roses.

 You will need: